Who Is Your Federal Student Loan Servicer?

 It’s also fairly common for borrowers to see federal or private student loans transferred to a new servicer at any point after disbursement, including in repayment.
 The student loan servicers handle the transfer of your account, though it won’t affect your student loan terms.

-You’ll typically receive mail and electronic notifications that a student loan is now being serviced by a new company.
-You should continue making on-time payment to your old or new servicer as instructed to avoid missing or late payment.
+You’ll typically receive mail and electronic notifications that a student loan is now being serviced by a new company (such as with those loans once serviced by Conduent).
+You should continue making on-time payments to your old or new servicer as instructed to avoid missing or late payment.

 Who Is My Student Loan Servicer?

 You should be notified of who your student loan servicer is whenever management of your account is assigned or transferred.
 With various student loans and servicers, however, borrowers can easily lose track of this information.

 If you’re still enrolled in college, contact your financial aid office to get information about your student loans, such as your loan status and disbursement dates.
 They can likely tell you who your student loan servicer is for these newer accounts.